| |

 understand no one, but her, sees these things.)

-a George Soros fellowship, documenting the plight of Black women who
+in the room, on a George Soros fellow, documenting the plight of Black

-"Perhaps you too would have disassembled, gotten mean," she
+"Perhaps you too would have disassembled.
+Gotten mean," she

 shouts.
 "Warmth and balance were hard to come by.
 Thick minds and